Pope Francis & Pastor Rick Warren, 2014 Vatican Family & Marriage Conference

 NOTES

-[1] As in John 5:18, in John 10:33, the second person reflexive pronoun seauton (“Yourself”) indicates that the Jews understood that Jesus’ claims in John 10, which culminated in verse 30 (“I and the Father are one”) were by and for Himself—namely, He Himself made Himself “out to God.” used to highlight the participation of the subject in the verbal action, as direct object, indirect object, intensifier, etc. subject acts upon himself or herself; several grams functions as a direct object.
+[1] As in John 5:18, in John 10:33, the reflexive pronoun seauton (“Yourself – 2nd per. sing.) indicates that the Jews understood that Jesus’ claims in John 10, which culminated in verse 30 (“I and the Father are one”) were made by and for Himself—literal: “You … make Yourself God” (σε … ποιεῖς σεαυτὸν Θεόν).
+The reflexive pronoun is used to highlight the participation of the subject in the verbal action (Wallace).
+The reflexive pronoun is where the subject is also the object of the action in that the action is by or for himself or herself.

 Mark 32:32: “But of that day or hour no knows, not even the angels in heaven, nor the Son, but the Father alone”